Meet the Team

 She is a speaker for Humanities Montana and travels the state to talk about the importance of independent journalism and the free press.
 She is currently working with other former Indy staff to create a new source of independent news for Western Montana.

 Leif Fredrickson teaches public history and the history of the American West at the University of Montana.
 His academic research has been funded by Harvard University’s Institute for New Economic Thinking, and his recent dissertation received awards from the Council of Graduate Schools and the Urban History Association.
 He created and runs the digital public history website, Enviro-History.
 He has also written for The Washington Post, The Guardian, The Conversation, and The Hill.

 He is currently writing a book about the history of lead poisoning in America.

-Zach Dundas is the author of The Great Detective, the pop-cultural history of Sherlock Holmes, and former editor-in-chief of Portland Monthly.
+Zach Dundas is an editor for the independent travel and culture publisher Wildsam and author of The Great Detective, a pop-cultural history of Sherlock Holmes.
 As a longtime correspondent for Monocle, he covers Pacific Northwest politics, culture, and design and contributes to the global affairs magazine’s digital radio station, M24.
 His reporting has appeared in Howler, Good, Pleasure Garden, Eight by Eight, and The Guardian.

 He lives in Portland, Oregon.